Various containers

 mixed = [1, "hello", 3.14, True] # Can hold different types!

-How Lists Look in Memory
+How Lists Work in Memory

-How does Python store a list in memory?
+How does Python actually store a list?

 my_list = [10, 20, 30]